Trump cheers on governors even as they ignore White House coronavirus guidelines in race to reopen

 People with knowledge of the “cubic model” say it shows deaths dropping precipitously in May — and plummeting to zero by May 15, where they stay throughout the summer.

-Two people with knowledge of the White House task-force discussions said that they had not seen the draft government report but that they were both fearful cases could rise with many of the states reopening.
+Two people with knowledge of the White House task force discussions said that they had not seen the draft government report but that they were both fearful cases could rise with many of the states reopening.

-IHME’s new higher projections “reflect the effect of premature relaxation of restrictions,” said its creator Christopher Murray.
-“In this era where those mandates being relaxed, people should be aware of the risk of infection is still there.”
+IHME’s new higher projections “reflect the effect of premature relaxation of restrictions,” said its creator, Christopher Murray.
+“In this era where those mandates are being relaxed, people should be aware the risk of infection is still there.”

 William Wan, Laurie McGinley and Josh Dawsey contributed to this report.